Blog Layout

 As we near the end of the month more places are being allowed to open for business and we are more optimistic.
 Here is the information we have seen lately.

-As always, all our volunteers are hardworking and faithful:
+As always, all our volunteers are hard working and faithful:

 JUNE